What is the Market Access Network?

 In order to plan major projects, funds will have to be held in reserves.
 These funds must be available in order to access Federal and Provincial grant funding or fund major project costs that exceed the average annual revenue collected.

-How will the priority order for fixing roads/bridges be determined?
+How was the priority order for fixing roads/bridges determined?

 The worst roads will not necessarily be fixed first.
 Safety of roads and minimizing liability risks will take precedence.
 Maintaining the Market Access Network in a manner that keeps the cost of hauling as economical as possible will also be an important factor.
 The County wants to avoid lengthy detours.